kael558/PixPalWeb/README.md

 [x] - Randomize orb movement parameters
 [x] - Fix re-rendering of orb
 [x] - Fix audio bugging, think it is fixed :)
-[x] - Basic onboarding sequence with button and name input
+[x] - Basic onboarding sequence with button and name input - "Hey, I'm your personal AI, you can talk to me about anything.
+You can tap the screen to start recording, and tap again to stop.
+You can also type messages."
+[x] - Add automated open privacy policy/token shop
+[x] - User interrupts + streamed response refactor
+[x] - Fix UI for mobile
+[ ] - Fix tick in sound
+[ ] - Anonymous sign in at start
+[ ] - Onboarding name ask
+[ ] - The orb grows on start-up
+[ ] - Glow on voice activity

 Build
-[ ] - Conversation style!
-Speak in shorter sentences but add pauses to wait for reply.
-If reply comes through, then you interrupt and go again.
 [ ] - Firebase analytics

-[ ] - Use multi part on first messages to make sure there is no overflow (probably not necessary because it won't be chunked) [ ] - check iPhone 15+, chrome and safari
+[ ] - check iPhone 15+, chrome and safari
-[ ] - Automatically show token shop, change settings, privacy policy [ ] - Stress test!
+[ ] - Stress test!
 [ ] - Text output on screen

 LAUNCH!
 Start sequence:
-[ ] - Onboarding sequence -
+[ ] - Onboarding sequence expansion to ask for role type
-  - "Hey, I'm your personal AI, you can talk to me about anything.
-You can tap the screen to start recording, and tap again to stop.
-You can also type messages."
-  - Ask for your settings.

-Onboarding sequence:
-  - The orb grows on start-up

 Backlogged:
-[ ] - Glow on voice activity
 [ ] - Cooler voice recording UI based off Daesol's redesign [ ] - VAD chatting (not super important, but should be an option) [ ] - Record high quality audio because transcription sucks otherwise.